Moc Chau – tea plantations, hilly valleys, ethnic villages, and flowering trees.

 🚍How to get to Moc Chau:

-You can take a bus from Hanoi to Mai Chau and Moc Chau – My Dinh and Ha Dong bus stations in Hanoi.
+From Hanoi to Moc Chau by bus – you can take a bus from Hanoi to Mai Chau (about 60 km from Moc Chau) – My Dinh and Ha Dong bus stations in Hanoi.
 You can reach Moc Chau with local buses from the town of Son La and Ninh Binh.
 There is no train connection in Moc Chau town.

 🌞 Weather in Moc Chau: